ethereum-boilerplate/ethereum-nft-marketplace-boilerplate/README.md

 ### `useNativeBalance()`

-💰 Gets native balance for a specific address.
+💰 Gets native balance for a current user or specified address.
 The `nativeName` from `useNativeBalance()` shows name of chain(Example: "BNB", "ETH", ...)

 **Options**:
 - `chain` (optional): The blockchain to get data from.
 Valid values are listed on the intro page in the Transactions and Balances section.
 Default value: current chain.